LuisPuchol/taktics-test-monorepo/README.md

 Finally the las action of the budgets table will be a create one that will open the same view as the edit budget but to create a new one.

 # Test Duration
-After you received the email with the instructions you will have 48 hours to deliver this test.
-Deliver it later and you will be discualified
+After you received the email with the instructions you will the mentioned on the email amount of time to deliver this test.
+Deliver it later and you will be discualified.

 # Delivering Instructions
 In order to deliver this test you will create a private repo on your provider of choice (Github, Gitlab, ...), include jplaza@taktics.net as a user capable of cloning the solution and reply the email sended to you with the link to access to the solution repository.